algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 }
 ```

-##### *reference and resources*
+##### *Reference and resources*

 - [nRF5 FreeRTOS support](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fsdk_nrf5_v17.0.2%2Ffreertos.html)
 - [FreeRTOS documentation](https://www.freertos.org/Documentation/Mastering-the-FreeRTOS-Real-Time-Kernel.v1.0.pdf)
 - [SportShield's electronic diagram](./image/SportShield%20-%20Electronics%20diagram%20.png)

 ### Battery

 <!-- LSM6DS3Core imu(I2C_MODE, 0x6A);

 https://github.com/nfc-tools/libnfc
 https://content.arduino.cc/assets/st_imu_lsm6ds3_datasheet.pdf
 file:///home/max/Downloads/1462360001-AS.pdf

 The firmware should be efficient enough to let the battery run for at least 7 days.
-The system lock and and unlock feature should be accessible by bluetooth and NFC.
+The system lock and unlock feature should be accessible by Bluetooth and NFC.
-When the device is locked the alarm should be trigger at low volume for a slight movement.
+When the device is locked the alarm should be triggered at low volume for slight movement.
 When the device is locked the alarm should trigger at full volume when moving a lot.

 The firmware has to run on an nRF52840 chip.

-Check how much amps the battery can take
+Check how many amps the battery can take

 Branch Name: Pascal_Snake_Case
 File/Folder Name: camelCase